How we work

 model by model, feature by feature, request by request.
 We

-identify the largest cost categories and the changes most likely
+identify the largest cost categories and the changes most

-smaller-model routing, request shape changes, infrastructure
+routing, request shape changes, infrastructure tuning.
+Each

 change is measured against the cost baseline before we move on.